Aquanode LogoAquanode Docs

 • GPU Configuration → If your app requires GPU acceleration, select from available GPUs (H100, A100, B200, RTX series).

-• Use filters to refine by provider (Datacrunch, Voltage Park, Akash) or region.
+• Use filters to refine by provider (Voltage Park, DataCrunch, Akash Network, Hyperstack, Vast.ai, Vultr, Massed Compute, Cudo Compute, Hot Aisle) or region.

 If GPU is not selected, the deployment runs on CPU-only nodes.